 If you’re looking for an exciting autumn or spring drive, why not take the stunning coast road across the border to Port de la Selva, and return to France via Figueres?

-From Banyuls sur Mer, wind your way through Cerbère, Port Bou, and Colera, maybe stopping at the chic beach restaurant on the sands of Garbet beach, (UPDATE August 2018: doesn’t seem to have opened this season) depending on the time of year.
+From Banyuls sur Mer, wind your way through Cerbère, Port Bou, and Colera, maybe stopping at the chic beach restaurant on the sands of Garbet beach, (UPDATE August 2019: sadly now closed down by the local council) depending on the time of year.

 The driver might want to drop the more energetic off in Llança, to walk the specially constructed coastal path to El Port de la Selva.
 A safe and well signed 90 minute clifftop walk, past pretty coves and small beaches will work up an appetite for a meal in Selva – or try it the other way round to work off that delicious Spanish lunch.